1. Role of council, councillor and staff

 The head of council has a prominent and very public profile.
 Many citizens within your municipality will have high and often varied expectations for the head of council.
 The head of council must find a way to balance these expectations and special responsibilities.

-Municipal decisions, however, are made by council as a whole.
-Generally, the head of council does not have any more power than any other member of council to make decisions on behalf of the municipality.
-Each member of council only has one vote.
+Municipal decisions, however, are generally made by council as a whole.
+Each member of council, including the head of council, only has one vote.

 Role of the councillor